MFurmanczyk/DogsBrowser-views/README.md

 * SMS Manager

   # Credits
   [API](https://raw.githubusercontent.com/DevTides/DogsApi/master/dogs.json) used in this app.
+The idea for the app is based on [the Udemy course](https://www.udemy.com/course/androidjetpack/).
+I made several modifications to the application architecture, making it cleaner.